MylesAU/build-name-setter-plugin/README.md

 [![Build Travis](https://img.shields.io/travis/MylesAU/build-name-setter-plugin/master.svg)](https://travis-ci.org/MylesAU/build-name-setter-plugin)
 # Build name setter plugin for Jenkins

+This project is a fork of https://github.com/jenkinsci/build-name-setter-plugin, with the dependency on Matrix Project Plugin set to 1.7.1.

 This plugin sets the display name of a build to something other than #1, #2, #3, ... so that you can use an identifier that makes more sense in your context.
 When you install this plugin, your job configuration page gets additional setting that lets you specify a build name for each new build.
 Also this plugin updates environment build variable `BUILD_DISPLAY_NAME` so it's value can be used in other build steps.